The Flakiest Gluten-Free Pie Crust Recipe

 Note: This pie crust recipe makes a single-crust pie.
 If you plan to have a top crust, you will need to double this recipe for a double-crust pie.
 For the full list of ingredients and amounts, please go to the recipe card below.

-💡 Tip: Every gluten free flour blend has a different starch-to-grain ratio.
-Depending on the blend, your dough may need slight adjustments—add more liquid if it feels dry or a spoonful of flour if it’s sticky.
+Pro Tip: Every gluten-free flour blend has a different starch-to-grain ratio.
+Depending on the blend, your dough may need slight adjustments.
+I recommend adding more liquid if the dough feels dry or more flour if it is sticky.
+Make adjustments one tablespoon at a time.
+Read Why Gluten-Free Flour Blends Vary to learn more.

 The Rest of the Pie Crust Ingredients:

-• Xanthan Gum: If your blend doesn’t contain xanthan or guar gum, add 3/4 teaspoon to help the crust hold together and roll without crumbling.
+• Xanthan Gum: If your blend does not contain xanthan or guar gum, add 3/4 teaspoon to help the crust hold together and roll without crumbling.
+Read Why Binders are so Important in Gluten-Free Baking to learn more.

 • Cold, unsalted butter.
-For a dairy-free version, substitute a firm vegan butter like Earth Balance.
+For a dairy-free version, substitute a firm vegan butter, such as Earth Balance.

 • Large Egg.
-This homemade gluten-free pie crust recipe uses one egg, which helps give it a little more binding and soft texture.
+This homemade gluten-free pie crust recipe uses one egg, which helps give it a little more binding and a soft texture.
+See below for the Egg-Free version.

 • Ice-cold water.
-Helps to keep the butter firm and help create flaky layers.
+Helps keep the butter firm and creates flaky layers.
 I strain out the ice before measuring.

 • Lemon Juice.
 Adds to the flavor and helps with flakiness.